How do I download metadata logs from the Z/IPStream R2

 Automation vendors and Streaming providers all provide data or want data in dissimilar formats.
 Every Automation vendor is different, and while some Streaming servers are "close," there are no standards and few if any, common formats.

-Enter the Metadata facilites built in to the Z/IP Stream R/2
+Enter the Metadata facilities built into the Z/IPStream R/2

 For instances where services from Triton Digital are used, the mechanics of it look like this;